-So many children in developing countries love to play the game of soccer.
+So many children in developing countries, like Timor-Leste, love to play the game of soccer.
 It brings them such joy, and like you, they have the most fun when they play with their friends.
 Soccer is the world's most popular sport and is played in almost every country in the world.
 It helps children to build a strong sense of community.

-Soccer has the rare power to bridge almost any divide, including gender, ability, ethnicity and religion.
+As we have seen with the FIFA World Cups (Mens and Womens), soccer has the rare power to bridge almost any divide, including gender, ability, ethnicity and religion.
 Soccer helps us to develop respect for other people, like our teammates and our opponents, as well as an appreciation for hard work and humility in both victory and defeat.
 Who here has played soccer before?
-What do you like about it?
+What do you most enjoy about it?

-As you know from making your sockballs, children in developing countries sometimes don't have access to the kinds of soccer balls we have here in Australia.
+Children like Jose (pictured) who live in developing countries sometimes don't have access to the kinds of soccer balls we have here in Australia.
 They are talented and keen soccer players, just like many of you, and have a real desire to use what they can to make their own ball.
 How many of you here made a 'sockball'?